Addition of spironolactone in patients with resistant arterial hypertension aspirant

 This research aims to investigate the effectiveness and safety of adding spironolactone to the treatment regimen of patients with resistant arterial hypertension aspirant who have not achieved optimal blood pressure control with conventional therapies.
 By exploring the potential benefits and risks associated with spironolactone in this population, the study seeks to provide clinicians with valuable insights into the management of challenging cases of hypertension and contribute to the development of evidence-based treatment guidelines.

-See also Spironolactone for women's hair loss
+See also Spironolactone hyperkalemia symptoms

 Methodology